joe-irving/freedomtour/index.md

     text: Read more
   image: ''
 - template: block
+  type: heading
+  half: true
+  heading: Crisis Talks
+  text: |-
+    We don't have any Crisis Talks or locations in the pipeline right now.

+    Make sure to sign up for our updates so you can be involved in Freedom Tour Part 2!
+  buttons:
+  - text: Weymouth Crisis Talk Details
+    target: "/weymouth"
+  image: ''
+  heading_background: false
+- template: block
   type: map
   half: true
   text: |-
     # Map

-    A map of the route the freedom tour will take.
+    A map of the route the Freedom Tour took in the Summer of 2021
   buttons:
   - text: Full map
     target: "/map"